syncfusion-content/blazor-docs/blazor/treemap/drill-down.md

 ## Initial drill-down

 TreeMap items can be drilled on initial rendering and it can be enabled by specifying the item index in the [GroupIndex](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapInitialDrillSettings.html#Syncfusion_Blazor_TreeMap_TreeMapInitialDrillSettings_GroupIndex) property and level order name in the [GroupName](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapInitialDrillSettings.html#Syncfusion_Blazor_TreeMap_TreeMapInitialDrillSettings_GroupName) property of the [TreeMapInitialDrillSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapInitialDrillSettings.html).

-The initial drill-down concepts are shown in the following code example.

 ```cshtml
 @using Syncfusion.Blazor.TreeMap